-This article discussed AWS Compute in the context of the AWS Certified Cloud Practitioner Exam.
+This article discusses AWS Compute in the context of the AWS Certified Cloud Practitioner Exam.
 This is one of the key technology areas covered in the exam blueprint.

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service with which you can run virtual server “instances” in the cloud.

 The EC2 simple web service interface allows you to obtain and configure capacity with minimal friction.